keesschollaart81/vscode-home-assistant/README.md

-# Home Assistant for VS Code
+# Home Assistant Config Helper for VS Code

 This is a preview / work in progress of the Home Assistant Extension for VS Code.
 By being connected to Home Assistant it provides auto completion for your entity_id's.